asofmosq/Spell-Checker/README.rst

 ===============

 A spelling checker that outputs a list of words that were not found in the dictionary.
+This library parses a dictionary file into a Trie to make the text search as efficient as possible.

 Typical Workflow
 ----------------